Why Rust Is Taking Over Systems Programming in 2026

 }

-The match expression is exhaustive — the compiler forces you to handle every possible variant.
-You cannot accidentally forget a case, which eliminates a common source of bugs.
-Combined with the Option and Result types, pattern matching replaces null pointer exceptions and unchecked error codes with compile-time guarantees.
+match is exhaustive — the compiler forces you to handle every possible variant.
+Can't accidentally forget a case.
+That eliminates a surprisingly common source of bugs.
+Combined with Option and Result types, pattern matching replaces null pointer exceptions and unchecked error codes with compile-time guarantees.

 fn find_user(id: u32) -> Option<String> {